alexandregama/swarmic-examples/camel-metrics/README.md

 The example shows you the possibilities given by Camel-CDI to create Camel routes, Metrics CDI to register new Metrics and new reporter to work with reporting info and of course how swarmic can embed all these in a standalone application.

-## Building

-Before playing with samples, make sure to install `bom` and `parent` artifacts in your local Maven repo by issue the following command at the root of the repo.

-`mvn clean install`

-You can then take a look at existing samples.

 ## Running from maven

-Once built, you can run the example with
+You can run the example with

-`mvn exec:exec`
+`mvn clean package exec:exec`

 You'll see all the reporting regarding Camel route displayed on the console.